 Once your mouth is numb, your dentist may use a couple of different materials to help make the filling procedure easier and more efficient.

 The first of these materials is known as a rubber dam.
 A rubber dam is simply a thin piece of rubber that goes over your mouth and around the teeth where the dentist will be working.
-You can read more about the rubber dam here.

-Some patients enjoy having the rubber dam on because it provides a barrier between the dental procedure and the person.
+Some patients like having the rubber dam on because it provides a barrier between the dental procedure and the person.
 When working with children, we call the rubber dam a tooth raincoat because it helps keep the mouth nice and dry while the tooth gets wet.

 Another tool your dentist might offer you is a bite block, which is a soft rubber triangle that can be inserted between your upper and lower teeth to prop your jaw open.
 During longer dental procedures, it may be difficult to continuously use your jaw muscles to hold open your mouth.
 A bite block props your mouth open, which keeps you from having to use your jaw muscles to keep your mouth open, thus relaxing them.
 A bite block can also keep you from closing your mouth during the procedure, which allows your dentist to work efficiently and get your filling finished as quickly as possible.
+If you prefer not to use a bite block, let your dentist know.

 If you are getting a tooth-colored filling, this is usually the time when your dentist will hold many different colors of teeth next to yours to figure out which shade of filling material will be used.